 The firm undertakes 6 facet NHS Surveys

-The areas to be address include the following:-
+The areas to be considered in the survey include the following:-

 The results of the appraisal show an overall Functional Suitability rating by department that is compatible with the HESA scoring requirements.
 Each of the above issues are scored and allocated a grade as defined below:-